How much does it cost to travel to Cuba? Below you will find my Cuba travel costs per day / destination.

 Even though there is only one bus company, Viazul, in the whole country available to tourists, travelling within Cuba isn’t expensive.

-But many people, especially those backpacking in Cuba, opt for a taxi colectivo (shared ride) instead of taking the old and dusty Viazul buses.
+But many people, especially those who are backpacking in Cuba, opt for a taxi colectivo (shared ride) instead of taking the old and dusty Viazul buses.

 You can get a taxi colectivo everywhere in Cuba.
 You can ask the owner of the house you’re staying to book one for you, or if you prefer you can go to the bus terminals as the drivers usually hang around there.